ReachableCEO/StartupStarterPackage/src/ProductPlan/Words-of-Wisdom-SRS.md

 ### What are the data import and export requirements?

 List any specific import and export requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).